Jason Otkin

 Topics

-- Evolution and characteristics of "flash drought" events characterized by a period of rapid intensification
+- Evolution and characteristics of "flash drought" events that develop quickly over a few weeks

-- Drought impacts on farmers and ranchers in the central United States
+- Drought impacts on farmers and ranchers in the United States

-- Using satellite observations to improve the accuracy of numerical weather prediction model forecasts through advanced data assimilation
+- Improving the accuracy of numerical weather prediction model forecasts through advanced data assimilation

-- Using satellite observations to assess the accuracy of numerical weather prediction models
+- Use of satellite observations to assess the accuracy of numerical weather prediction models

 Achievements